 “You don’t know what you get back until you give” – Bill Clapp

 In 1978 I joined the IDF – Israel Defense Forces.
-I was extremely motivated and in top physical shape.
+I was highly motivated and in top physical shape.
 I volunteered to become a Paratrooper and was accepted to serve in the elite 890 Airborne Brigade.
 Paratroopers are trained to be fighters, to master the art of killing.
-We learned how to jump from airplanes with heavy equipment, how to set up night ambushes, and as a medic, I learned how to stay steady while treating fellow soldiers under fire.
-There were 20 soldiers in my platoon, we believed in what Israel stood for, and thus we all had a tremendous ambition to excel.
+We learned how to jump from airplanes with heavy equipment and how to set up night ambushes.
+As a medic, I learned to stay steady while treating fellow soldiers under fire.
+There were 20 soldiers in my platoon, we believed in what Israel stood for, and thus we had a tremendous ambition to excel.
 It was and still is a source of great pride and honor to have partaken in this elite combat unit.
-I vividly remember wearing the red beret and the Paratrooper’s unique class A uniform, feeling like the king of the world.
+I vividly remember wearing the red beret and the Paratrooper’s unique class-A uniform, feeling like the king of the world.

-Service in the IDF is compulsory for every 18-year old and considered Israel’s melting pot.
-It gives everyone an equal opportunity to prove themselves, regardless of their socioeconomic background, place of residence, ancestry, and more.
+Service in the IDF is compulsory for every 18-year-old and is considered Israel’s melting pot.
+It gives everyone an equal opportunity to prove themselves, regardless of their socioeconomic background, place of residence, and ancestry.
 In the military, I received lifelong lessons in human relations.
-There is something to be learned from each of my platoon brothers, regardless of their background and education.
+There was something to be learned from each of my platoon brothers, regardless of their background and education.
 And that I could not expect to be liked by all of them.
-These teachings did not come easy, as I was more of a loner and selfish at times.
-I was kind of a ‘strange bird’ among the earthy farm boys, a city boy who loved to read and had a heavier toiletry bag.
+These teachings did not come easy, as I was more of a loner and selfish.
+I was a “strange bird” among the earthy farm boys, a city boy who loved to read and had a heavier toiletry bag.
 Yet four decades later, these are still some of my best friends.